lindbrook/cholera/docs/pump.neighborhoods.md

 Pump Neighborhoods
 ================
 lindbrook
-2018-09-04
+2018-09-07

 Overview
 --------

 John Snow published two versions of the cholera map.
-The first, which appeared in *On The Mode Of Communication Of Cholera* (Snow 1855a), is the more famous.
-The second, which appeared in the *Report On The Cholera Outbreak In The Parish Of St. James, Westminster, During The Autumn Of 1854* (Snow 1855b), is the more important.
+The first, which appeared in *On The Mode Of Communication Of Cholera* (Snow 1855a), is more famous.
+The second, which appeared in the *Report On The Cholera Outbreak In The Parish Of St. James, Westminster, During The Autumn Of 1854* (Snow 1855b), is more important.
 What makes it so is that Snow adds a graphical annotation that outlines the neighborhood around the Broad Street pump, the set of addresses that he contends is most likely to use the pump:

 ![](fig12-6.png)